richardzou0/devops-playground/day1/Day1.md

 ## Reflections:

-Felt focused and productive.
 Setup Git/GitHub SSH successfully.
-Reviewed core Python and built a few small scripts.
-Realized how important clean structure is.
+Reviewed basics of Python and built a few small scripts.

 ## Notes:

 - subprocess is really powerful — great for automation
-- Remember to handle exceptions early in scripts
+- Remember to handle exceptions early in script

+- note the error during "try.. except" blocks